Boeing AH-64 Apache: Saudi Arabia

 In November 2009, the Royal Saudi Land Force, as part of a military effort against insurgent border intrusions, launched Operation Scorched Earth; this involved Apaches launching air strikes against Houthi rebels operating inside neighboring Yemen.
 In January 2010 the rebels claimed to have shot down an Apache; this was denied by the Saudi military.
 In late January 2010, the leader of the Shiite rebels announced their withdrawal from Saudi territory, this announcement followed a key battle on 12 January when Saudi forces reportedly took control of the border village of Al Jabiri.

 As an escalation of the Yemeni Civil War, starting on 26 March 2015, Saudi Arabia, the United Arab Emirates, and several other regional allies started a military operation in Yemen.
 Both the Saudi Army Aviation and the United Arab Emirates Air Force used their AH-64s in combat against an alliance between elements of the Yemeni Army loyal to the former president Saleh and the Houthis.
-The Apaches were mostly involved in border patrol and strikes in North Western Yemen.
+The Apaches were mostly involved in border patrol and strikes in Northwestern Yemen.
 Over the years, several Saudi and an Emirati Apaches were lost to incidents and enemy fire, although exact numbers have not been independently confirmed.
 On 17 March 2017, an Apache reportedly attacked a Somali refugee boat, killing 42 refugees.
 Saudi Arabia denied involvement, though it and the United Arab Emirates are the only militaries using Apaches during the conflict.